 In severe cases, the coronavirus can cause pneumonia, severe acute respiratory syndrome, kidney failure and death.

 The case definition for COVID-19 is based on symptoms regardless of travel history or contact with confirmed cases.
-Diagnosis is suspected in patients requiring admission to hospital with signs and symptoms of pneumonia, acute respiratory distress syndrome or influenza, and in those with a new, continuous cough or fever who are well enough to stay in the community (see Box 1).
-A new symptom, a loss or changed sense of normal smell or taste (anosmia), was added on 18 May 2020.
+Diagnosis is suspected in patients with a new, continuous cough, fever or a loss or changed sense of normal smell or taste (anosmia).
 A diagnostic test has been developed, and countries are quarantining suspected cases.

 Box 1: Who qualifies as a suspected COVID-19 case?